ocamllabs/icfp2016-blog/ML/making-reactive-programs-funct.md

 and the difficult part of concurrent programming.
 If we want ordinary recursion in our language, we probably want to look at termination calculi to avoid sliding hard problems under the carpet.

+*Q:* Can we ensure all the event handlers terminate to ensure system responsiveness?
+*A:* Yes except for underlying runtime.
+Howevert this doesnt guarantee responsiveness since this is the ordinary lambda calculus and you can have towers of exponentials.
+The more basic problem of termination still exists before this is solved.